gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 We've refreshed GitKraken plans to better reflect how devs and teams work:

-- Pro plan remains "Pro"
+- Pro plan remains "Pro" and is limited to 1-2 seats
-- Teams plan is now called "Advanced"
+- A new "Advanced" plan is available with more AI features and controls for small teams of up to 10
-- Enterprise plan is now called "Business"
+- Teams plan is now "Business"

 [Read more](https://www.gitkraken.com/blog/smarter-workflows-built-in-ai-better-developer-experience?source=gitlens) about the new GitKraken plans.